Alex313031/thorium/docs/BUILDING.md

 First, we need to run `./trunk.sh` (in the root of the Thorium repo.)
 This will Rebase/Sync the Chromium repo, and revert it to stock Chromium.
 It will also fetch all the tags/branches, which is needed for the version.sh script.
-It should be used before every seperate build.
+It should be used before every separate build.
 See the [Updating](#updating) section.

 __IMPORTANT__
 This will update and sync the sources to the latest revision (tip of tree) and ensure you have all the version tags.